arasydafa/Farm-Monitoring-System/README.md

 ## Introduction

 This repository contains the source code for the Farm Monitoring System project.
-The system is designed to remotely monitor environmental conditions and the health of crops in a farm through an interactive and user-friendly web interface.
+The system is designed to remotely monitor environmental conditions and the health of chicken in a farm through an interactive and user-friendly web interface.

 ## Technologies Used